Tag Archives: men’s health

 Prostate cancer begins in the prostate gland where it may grow slowly or it may grow aggressively and spread quickly to other organs and tissues.
 About one in nine men will be diagnosed with this disease in their lifetimes, making it one of the most common cancers for men.
 Early detection is key for the best treatment outcomes.

 The Mayo Clinic classifies testicular cancer as being relatively rare.
-Yet it is the most common cancer for American men between the ages of 15 and 35.
+It happens most often in men between the ages of 15 and 45.
 It’s always a good idea to check with your doctor to see if you should give yourself regular testicular self-exams to aid in early detection.

 No-shave November men's suicide prevention: crisis counseling sign